dislux-hapfyl/redide/README.md

 *Ctrl-R* Creates new workarea.
 Watch for the dark bar appear on the right.
 Dual side arrow cursor appears clik and drag to pane window.

-Internal Commands are singel character:  `d c o w s`
+Internal Commands are singel character:  `d o w s`

 *Return* execute internal commands like a normal shell

 `d` clear all

-`c` compile opened or saved file

 `o [filename]` opens a file in current path